A.

 Correct- Three were killed and one was injured.

-22. A single Verb should be made to serve two Subjects, only when the form of Verb is same for both the subjects.
+22. A single Verb should be made to serve two Subjects, only when the form

 Incorrect- I am seventeen years old and my sister fourteen.